Azure/azure-mobile-apps/README.md

 Currently, we support:

-* ASP.NET Framework on the server side (for security issues only)
+* ASP.NET Core for .NET 6
 * .NET Standard 2.0 Client (Xamarin, WPF, etc.)

 To get started, take a look at [our documentation](https://azure.github.io/azure-mobile-apps).